MindLyfe/MindLyfe-Platform/MindLyf Sprint Planning.md

 1. **User Impact**: Features that directly improve the core therapy experience and mental health outcomes
 2. **Technical Foundation**: Features that establish necessary infrastructure for future development
-3. **Competitive Advantage**: Features that differentiate MindLyf from other telehealth platforms
+3. **Competitive Advantage**: Features that differentiate MindLyfe from other telehealth platforms
 4. **Implementation Complexity**: Balancing quick wins with more complex, high-value features

 ### Recommended Epic Priority Order